lukasz-kusek/home-page-natalia/KusekNataliaCV.md

 ## Junior Data Scientist

 Cambridge Spark Data Science bootcamp graduate with Python and Machine Learning knowledge.
-Master of Science with 1 year experience in GIS and 2 years in land surveying and CAD.
+Bachelor of Science with 1 year experience in GIS and 2 years in land surveying and CAD.

 ### Availability